inarizushi/fungus-site/docs/telling_a_story/index.md

+# Telling a story

-Having got up and running, here are some next steps to get to know what you can do with Fungus.
+Having got up and running, here are some next steps to get you familiar with the storytelling features in Fungus.

 <!-- **************************************** -->
 ## Adding Characters, for use in Say commands